 The decision to give responsibility to Transfrontier Park Destinations to manage the lodge came following its abandonment in 2010.
 Originally called Witsieshoek Mountain Inn, it suffered a state of decline following its passing to the community in 2000.
 By 2010, it was in such a state of disrepair that it was closed and left abandoned.
 The South African climate, especially at high altitude in the Drakensburg Mountains, weathered the building quickly as can be seen in the below video.
 Its remote location in the mountains meant the building was hard to maintain even in the years when it was operating.
-It was in an advanced state of disrepair when it was decided to redevelop it in 2012 and since then a full renovation project has been undertaken.
-It reopened in 2013 as a luxury mountain getaway which you can read more about here.
+It was in an advanced state of disrepair when the Batlokoa community approached TFPD to redevelop it in 2012.
+A full renovation project took place thereafter and it reopened in 2013 as a luxury mountain getaway which you can read more about here.

 Abandoned: 2010 (Since renovated & reopened)